walker-tx/pokejs/README.md

 ### Result Pattern

-The Result pattern in PokéJS improves predictability by returning a consistent tuple `[data, error]` for every operation.
+The `Result` pattern in PokéJS improves predictability by returning a consistent object with an `ok` flag, making it explicit whether the operation was successful or not.
 This forces developers to choose how to handle both success and failure explicitly, thus reducing unhandled exceptions and crashes.

 ### Method Signatures & Naming

-PokéJS also avoids method overrides and using clear, single-signature typing.
-The API easier to understand and more consistent.
+PokéJS also avoids method overrides and uses clear, single-signature typing.
+The API is easier to understand and more consistent.
 Developers don’t have to flip through method overrides to find the one they need.
 Methods are named very explicitly, describing the kind of parameter they're expecting (e.g., `name` or `id`), to make code easier to read at a glance.